-During the 2019-2020 and 2020-2021 Academic years, the Student Engagement Department hosted in person and virtual events for students to participate in.
-Students were provided service learning opportunities such as participating in food drives and assisting the Tookany/Tacony-Frankford Watershed in order to encourage positive relationships with the local community.
+During the 2021-2022 and 2022-2023 Academic years, the Student Engagement Department hosted in person and virtual events for students to participate in.
+Students were provided service learning opportunities such as participating in food drives and assisting with tapping maple trees on campus in partnership with Wyncote Academy in order to encourage positive relationships with the local community.
 Student Engagement events were hosted during the day and also in the evening so that students had alcohol and drug free activities to participate in.